-Your metabolic phenotype is how your body takes in and uses energy; it affects many aspects of health, including the risk of colon cancer in women.
+Your metabolic phenotype is how your body takes in and uses energy; it affects many aspects of health, including colon cancer risk factors in women.
 Here’s why.

 Obesity is often associated with an increased risk for developing cancer.
-But according to a study from the Beijing Normal University in China, an unhealthy metabolism can risk colon cancer in women after menopause, even if they are a healthy weight.
+But according to a study from the Beijing Normal University in China, an unhealthy metabolism can inrease colon cancer risk factors in women after menopause, even if they are a healthy weight.

 The research found that postmenopausal women with a normal weight (measured by a body mass index of 18.5 to 24.9) and an unhealthy metabolic phenotype were nearly 50 percent more likely to develop colorectal cancer than those with a healthy metabolic phenotype.